Billy Joiner: Early life

 Joiner was born in Cincinnati, Ohio, on 10 May 1938.
-His father was a former professional boxer, as was his uncle who had once knocked out Freddie Miller in a bout.
+His father was a professional boxer, as was his uncle who once knocked out Freddie Miller in a bout.

 Amateur career

-Joiner was the 1962 National Golden Gloves and National AAU Light-Heavyweight Champion and compiled an Amateur record of 86–6 (The Ring, March 1964), and won the National Golden Gloves with a win over Gerald McClure of Toledo, Ohio.
-He also fought Cassius Clay twice as an amateur between 1960–61.
-He made his professional debut in August 1962, stopping Jukius Dickins in two rounds..
-Training in the Reading Hill Gym.
-Sparing partner.
-Rocky Susshine.
-Was training for his first bought in the Grater Cincinnati Golden Gloves.
-Greater Cincinnati included Cincinnati.
-Kentucky and Indiana.
-In the first year Rocky Susshine won 38 fights by TKO.
-Rocky going from Sub-Novice to Open Division in the first year.
-Soon after Rocky was sent to Vietnam.
+Joiner was the 1962 National Golden Gloves and National AAU Light-Heavyweight Champion and compiled an Amateur record of 86–6 (The Ring, March 1964).
+He won the National Golden Gloves with a win over Gerald McClure of Toledo, Ohio.
+He fought Cassius Clay twice as an amateur between 1960 and 1961.
+He made his professional debut in August 1962, stopping Jukius Dickins in two rounds.

 Professional career

-He was a promising heavyweight prospect in the 1960s who failed to live up to his promise.
-A slick boxer with little punch, Joiner is best remembered for lasting the distance with former world heavyweight champion Sonny Liston on March 28, 1969, during Liston's comeback.
-This was in fact their second fight.
-They'd fought in May the year before with Liston winning a seventh round stoppage.
+A promising heavyweight prospect in the 1960s, Joiner is largely regarded as having failed to reach true notoriety.
+Joiner is best remembered for his fight with former world heavyweight champion Sonny Liston on March 28, 1969.
+This was their second fight.
+They had fought in May the year before with Liston winning a seventh-round TKO.

-He also fought (and lost) to top heavyweight contenders Zora Folley, Oscar Bonavena, Mac Foster, Alfredo Evangelista and Larry Holmes.
+He also fought and lost to top heavyweight contenders Zora Folley, Oscar Bonavena, Mac Foster, Alfredo Evangelista and Larry Holmes.

 Later life

-After retiring from the ring Joiner worked for thirty years with the Ohio State Highway Maintenance Department, finishing as a Superintendent.
+After retiring from the ring, Joiner for the Ohio State Highway Maintenance Department for thirty years, ending his career as a Superintendent.
 He was also employed as an amateur boxing coach.